 The history of museums can be traced back to cabinets of curiosities, which displayed artifacts from the natural world and items collected during the Grand Tour.
 Contemporary artists offer a critical perspective on the history of collecting and consumption.

 This exhibition explores the intertwined histories of travel and collecting in visual art through transhistorical dialogues.
 Souvenir features a selection of works from the museum's collection alongside strategic loans that enhance this conversation.
-The exhibition is co-curated by Prof. Audrey Hope, MFA, Assistant Professor of Art at Rollins College, and Dr. Gisela Carbonell, Interim Director and Curator at the Rollins Museum of Art.
+The exhibition is co-curated by Prof. Audrey Hope, MFA, Assistant Professor of Art at Rollins College, and Dr. Gisela Carbonell, Curator at the Rollins Museum of Art.

 Image Top: Carrie Mae Weems (American, b.
 1963) Louvre, 2006, Digital c-print, 73 x 61 in., The Alfond Collection of Contemporary Art, Rollins Museum of Art.
-Gift of Barbara '68 and Theodore '68 Alfond, 2014.1.24. © Carrie Mae Weems.
+Gift of Barbara '68 and Theodore '68 Alfond, 2014.1.24 © Carrie Mae Weems.
 Image courtesy of the artist and Jack Shainman Gallery, New York.

 Image Right: Saúl Hernández-Vargas (Mexican, 1982) The Flayed Ones #2, 2024, Bronze, skin, silver, Variable dimensions, Image courtesy of the artist